-Keeping up good dental hygiene, including brushing and visiting a dentist regularly, is a crucial part of caring for teeth.
-This factsheet describes some of the most common dental problems, and ways to keep teeth healthy.
+Keeping up good dental hygiene, including brushing your teeth and visiting a dentist regularly, is a crucial part of caring for your teeth.
+This factsheet describes some of the most common dental problems and ways to keep your teeth healthy.

-Soon after you brush your teeth, a thin, sticky layer of bacteria.
+The surfaces of all your teeth are always covered with a thin, sticky layer of bacteria.
 This layer of bacteria is called plaque.

-The enamel surface of your teeth doesn't contain any nerves, so you won't initially feel any pain when you start to get a cavity.
-Eventually, however, a cavity may reach the dentine – the yellowish substance underneath the enamel that forms the bulk of your tooth and covers the blood vessels and nerves.
+The enamel surface of your teeth doesn't contain any nerves, so you won't feel any pain when you first start to get a cavity.
+Eventually, however, a cavity may reach the dentine – the substance underneath the enamel that forms the bulk of your tooth and covers the blood vessels and nerves.
 Dentine is sensitive to pain, so more advanced cavities may cause pain, especially when you eat or drink anything hot, sugary or acidic.

 Saliva helps to wash away and neutralise the acid on your teeth.
-It contains minerals to replace those lost from the enamel in a process called remineralisation.
+It contains minerals that replace those that are lost from the enamel during demineralisation.
+This replacement process is called remineralisation.

 Demineralisation and remineralisation happen every time you eat or drink something sugary.
 If you consume sugary food or drinks too often, the saliva doesn't get long enough to fully remineralise your teeth.
 This will increase your risk of getting tooth decay.

-Gum disease is inflammation of your gums and damage to the bone that anchors your teeth into your jaw.
+Gum disease is inflammation of your gums and may also involve damage to the bone that anchors your teeth into your jaw.
 Gum disease is very common and affects more than half of adults who have their own (natural) teeth.

-If you don't clean plaque off your teeth regularly, your gums will become red, swollen and shiny, and they may bleed.
+If you don't clean plaque off your teeth regularly, your gums will become red, swollen and shiny and they may bleed.
 This is the early stage of gum disease called gingivitis.
 You can easily treat gingivitis by removing the plaque through thorough brushing and flossing, and your gums will get better.

-If you don’t get treatment for gingivitis, your gums may begin to pull away from your teeth, leaving a little pocket around each tooth.
+It’s important to treat gingivitis because otherwise your gums may begin to pull away from your teeth, leaving a little pocket around each tooth.
 This is known as periodontitis.
 If you develop this, plaque that you can't reach with a toothbrush can become trapped in the pockets around your teeth.
 Over time the plaque will harden to become tartar (calculus), which you can’t remove by brushing.
-Plaque and tartar build up and can cause further irritation.
+Plaque and tartar can build up and cause further irritation.

-As time goes by, the pockets can get deeper and more difficult to clean, and your gum and bone may shrink.
-This is called periodontitis.
-If your gums shrink, they can expose some of the roots of your teeth, making them wobbly and sensitive.
-If left untreated over a number of years, your teeth may fall out, or need to be taken out by a dentist.
+As time goes by the pockets can get deeper and more difficult to clean, so they are more likely to become infected.
+The plaque attacks your gums and can start to attack the bone that holds them in place, making them wobbly and sensitive.
+If left untreated over a number of years, your teeth may become very loose and need to be taken out by a dentist.

 You can prevent gum disease by controlling the amount of plaque and tartar that build up on your teeth.
-Regular visits to your dentist or hygienist, brushing and flossing your teeth properly, and stopping smoking will help.
+Regular visits to your dentist and hygienist, brushing and flossing your teeth properly and stopping smoking will help.

-Dental erosion is the loss of enamel and dentine, caused by acid attacking the surfaces of your teeth.
-But unlike tooth decay, the acids aren't from bacteria.
-They usually come from acidic drinks such as fruit juices, fizzy drinks and squashes – even the 'diet' varieties.
+Dental erosion is the loss of enamel and dentine caused by acid attacking the surfaces of your teeth.
+However, unlike with tooth decay, the acids don’t come from plaque bacteria.
+They usually come from acidic drinks such as fruit juices, fizzy drinks and squashes – this includes the 'diet' varieties.
 Certain foods, for example crisps or vinegary sauces such as ketchup, can also cause dental erosion.
 Dental erosion is common and often affects children.

 You can help to prevent dental erosion by limiting the number of acidic drinks you consume.
-If you have a young child, try to only give him or her water or milk to drink.
-Or, when your child does have an acidic drink, make sure he or she has it at meal times and drinks it out of a cup or uses a straw – this reduces how much of the drink comes into contact with the teeth.
+If you have a young child, try to give him or her only water or milk to drink.
+If your child does have an acidic drink, make sure he or she has it at meal times and drinks it out of a cup or uses a straw – this reduces how much of the drink comes into contact with the teeth.
 Don’t give your child acidic drinks in a feeding bottle.

 Stomach acid in vomit can also cause dental erosion.
-If you have a health condition that makes you sick often (for example bulimia nervosa, alcohol or stomach problems), you may risk damaging your teeth.
+If you have a health condition that causes you to be sick frequently (for example bulimia nervosa or digestive problems), you may risk damaging your teeth.

 You can’t reverse the damage done by dental erosion.
 It can cause your teeth to become sensitive if the dentine becomes exposed.
-If this happens, your teeth may look yellow (since dentine is this colour) and you are more likely to get tooth decay.
+If this happens, your teeth may look yellow (because dentine is this colour) and you’re more likely to get tooth decay.

-Brushing is the most effective way to remove plaque.
+Brushing your teeth regularly is very important for removing plaque.
 To get the most benefit from brushing your teeth:

-However, even thorough brushing and flossing may not remove every trace of plaque.
+However, even thorough brushing and flossing may not remove all plaque.
 This is because most people have irregularities in their teeth where plaque can build up and harden into tartar.
 This can only be removed by a dentist or hygienist using special tools in a process called scaling.
-Polishing using a rotating brush and abrasive paste can help to remove stains from your teeth.

 Fluoride mouthwashes can help to prevent tooth decay.
-Some antiseptic mouthwashes reduce the number of plaque bacteria on your teeth and help to prevent gum disease.
+Some antiseptic mouthwashes reduce plaque bacteria on your teeth and help to prevent gum disease.
 If you use mouthwash to freshen your breath, talk to your dentist for advice as bad breath may be a sign of poor oral hygiene (see our frequently asked questions for more information).
-Always choose an alcohol-free mouthwash, read the information on the mouthwash box or bottle and if you have any questions, ask your dentist or hygienist for advice.
+Always choose an alcohol-free mouthwash, read the information on the box or bottle and if you have any questions, ask your dentist or hygienist for advice.

 Eating sugary foods and drinks encourages tooth decay.
-But it's how often you eat these sugars, rather than the amount, that's important.
+However, it's how often you eat these sugars, rather than the amount, that is important.
 Try not to eat or drink them between meals to give your teeth a chance to be remineralised by saliva.
-Limiting sugar between mealtimes is particularly important for children.
+Limiting sugar between meal times is particularly important for children.
 It's also good for your general health to reduce your sugar intake.

-Drinking alcohol and smoking or chewing tobacco can increase your risk of developing mouth cancer.
-Smoking also stains teeth and can increase your risk of gum disease and tooth loss.
-Alcoholic drinks, and the mixers used with them, often contain lots of sugar, and so increase the risk of tooth decay.
+Smoking can stain your teeth and increase your risk of gum disease and tooth loss.
+Certain alcoholic drinks and the sugary mixers used with them often contain lots of sugar and so increase the risk of tooth decay.

 Dentists and hygienists can help you to keep your teeth healthy.

-At your check-ups, your dentist will try to find any problems early, and give you advice and treatment.
+At check-ups your dentist will try to find any problems early and give you advice and treatment.
 He or she can advise you on how often you should have a check-up.
-For adults, this can vary from three months upwards.
-For people with very good dental health and hygiene, this can be up to every two years.
+For adults, this can vary from every three months to every two years if you have very good dental health and hygiene.

 Children and adults who are at high risk of developing dental problems may need to see a dentist more often.
-You may be at high risk if you smoke, have a diet that’s high in sugar, or have had lots of dental treatment in the past.
+You may be at high risk if you smoke, have a diet that is high in sugar or have had lots of dental treatment in the past.